 Back to the mystery envelope: I called the VA 800 827 1000 number.
 They knew nothing.
 I contacted all my clients.
 None of them had received anything from the Department.
 Not knowing what I missed was and remains a concern.
 Would one of my clients, who had placed their trust in me, lose their case because I failed to take prompt action regarding an issue I should have known about but did not because the VA omitted a page?

 Maybe the mystery envelope was an attempt to make up for another lack of communication experience with VA, this one personally costly: In the spring of 2009 I formally applied for the current Post-9/11 GI Bill VA educational benefits program (having been called up for a total of two and a half years service after 9/11) and on 6 July received an equally formal certificate of eligibility for not quite five months of full time educational benefits.
 A cover letter explained the reduced amount was due to my having used, as I fully disclosed on the application, VA Chapter 34 educational benefits after my return from Vietnam.
-I found a degree program at Indiana University, applied, submitted work samples in a couple of prerequisite areas and was granted exceptions, was accepted, enrolled for the spring semester (reasoning the glitches in the new program should be fixed or at least better by that time), the university veterans affairs office forwarded the appropriate enrollment forms to the VA on 22 November 2009 without any negative feedback, and I started classes on 10 January 2010, having quit my community college instructor position to do so.
+I found a degree program at Indiana University, applied, submitted work samples in a couple of prerequisite areas and was granted exceptions to both, was accepted, enrolled for the spring semester 2010 (reasoning the glitches in the new program should be fixed or at least better by that time), the university veterans affairs office forwarded the appropriate enrollment forms to the VA on 22 November 2009 without any negative feedback, and I started classes on 10 January 2010, having quit my community college instructor position to do so.
 In early March, at the start of mid-term exams (‘Had a 4.0 GPA going) I indirectly discovered the VA was not going to pay me any educational benefits: “We sent you a letter dated 7 July 2009.”
 I had never received any such letter.
 We were still supporting our disabled daughter and money was tight.
 I appealed, but still had to drop out of school because of the lack of income and past due tuition expenses.
 Over the following months which became years I finally found and contacted a reasonable VA manager.

 Why did the appeal take so long?
 The VA lost the formal appeal form they sent which I completed and returned to the address provided.
 The form asked for my Social Security number.
 However, my Chapter 34 educational benefits and my Post-9/11 educational benefits claims were processed under my original VA Claim number, 25 322 ***.
 My appeal form was scanned and filed in an electronic SSN file with no action taken because there were no educational program claims or denials under my SSN.
 Even when I worked for the VA in the late 1970s we could cross-reference SSNs to claim numbers.
 They had not bothered to do so with a formal appeal form, a form which omitted asking for a pre-1973 VA claim number.
 The 2009 VA must have designed the education-specific, formal appeal VA Form 9 assuming no Vietnam era veteran would serve on active duty after 9/11.
 Many did.

 Back to the only reasonable VA manager: I mentioned I had still never seen the alleged 7 July 2009 “We made a mistake” letter.
 He tried to mail me a copy.
 His cover letter arrived stating a copy of the 7 July letter was enclosed.
 It wasn’t.
 I had, in parallel, contacted our local US House of Representatives member to help.
 His staffer for veterans affairs also asked the VA for a copy of the 7 July letter.
 The VA responded to her with a similar cover letter also stating a copy was enclosed.
 It wasn’t.
 It became obvious whatever the magic “send/include the letter” button mechanism might be, it was not working three times out of three tries.

 The fruitless appeal process ended in Washington, DC during a hearing with a Board of Veterans Appeals veterans law judge.
 (I was in DC anyway trying to get a Purple Heart for a WWII Army veteran.
 By this time our daughter had passed away.)
 Near the close of the hearing, at which point it was obvious I had lost, I stated to the judge, “If we accomplish nothing else from this appeal, please communicate to the Veterans Benefits Administration that any information intended for benefit claimants or recipients which has potential for negative impact upon their lives should be transmitted in such a way as to provide confirmation of receipt.”
 I went on to point out VA application forms have asked for mailing addresses, telephone numbers, cell phone numbers, and email addresses for – well, for this century.